YifanXu1999/ai-study-note/note.md

 **Why tanh is (slightly) better than sigmoid:**

-Based on the derivative, we can see that tanh has a steeper gradient around 0, which means it converges faster.
-The range of tanh derivative is also larger than sigmoid ([0, 1] vs [0, 0.25]), which has 4 times more gradient at the zero point.
-Despite the worse gradient variance, tanh is still better than sigmoid due to its larger range of gradient in most cases.
+Based on the derivative, we can see that tanh has a steeper gradient around 0, and the range of tanh derivative is larger than sigmoid ([0, 1] vs [0, 0.25]).
+Despite it has a worse gradient vanishing problem, tanh is still better than sigmoid for most cases.

 **Issue of sigmoid and tanh:**